DeniseAustin.com is a digital platform for women to find content to help them keep a healthy and happy lifestyle.

 When launching a new product or service, we cant forget about creating awareness and buzz around the launch and the new platform.
 This involved creating a strategy for SEO, online advertising, social (both organic & paid), and a robust email strategy to drive conversion for new members, and to drive old members to re-enroll.

-managing the end to end user experience
+Managing a team responsible for the end to end user experience

 This was one of the first projects where i had a hand in managing the team that dealt with the end to end user experience.
 From acquisition and conversion all the way to bringing product value to the user.
-Managing has a small learning curve, and to also provide oversight in multiple different disciplines required a lot of collaboration, long nights, and intent listening to fully able to understand and support the different members of the team.
+Managing has a huge learning curve, and to also provide oversight in multiple different disciplines required a lot of collaboration, long nights, and intent listening to fully able to understand and support the different members of the team.

 A robust content strategy